scripting/appServer/worknotes.md

+#### 5/21/25; 11:09:32 AM by DW -- v0.7.16

+I was trying to debug why we're getting double notification of new items via the websockets interface.

+It's a real mystery, but the problem is not in the database code, it's in the websockets code.

+I'm going to handle the problem by writing a special server app that just spools out new items via websockets, all new code, let's see if we can find the doubling-up that way.

 #### 10/6/24; 12:38:10 PM by DW

 wordpressHandleRequest/checkPendingConfirmation was trying to delete a non-existing confirmation record.
 Added a check for err that should have been there.